WladimirSidorenko/DASA/README.rst

 Models
 ------

-DDR
-^^^
+This package comes with the following discourse-aware sentiment models:

+* `no-discourse`, which simply re-uses the classification of the base predictor

+* `last`, which decides on the polarity of the whole document by the polarity of the last elementary discourse unit

+* `root`, which induce the polarity of the whole document from the polarity of the top-most (root) EDU

-To determine the polarity of a tweet using the discourse depth reweighting (DDR) method [BHATIA]_, you can use the following command to create the model:
+* `ddr` &ndash; a re-implementation of the discourse depth reweighting (DDR) approach by [BHATIA]_

+* `r2n2` &ndash; a re-implementation of the rhetorical recursive neural-network approach by [BHATIA]_

+* `rdm` &ndash our own **Recursive Dirichlet Model**.

 Training
 --------